ibm-apiconnect/pot/index.md

 ---
 This is the index page.

-{% include warning.html content="
-    This is a warning.
+{% include warning.html content="This is a warning.
-"%}
+" %}

-{% include troubleshooting.html content="
+{% include troubleshooting.html content="This is trouble.
-    This is trouble.
-"%}
+" %}

-{% include important.html content="
+{% include important.html content="This is important.
-    This is important.
-"%}
+" %}

-{% include note.html content="
-    This is a note.
+{% include note.html content="This is a note.
-"%}
+" %}

-{% include callout.html content="
-    This is a callout.
+{% include callout.html content="This is a callout.
-"%}
+" %}

-{% include tip.html content="
-    This is a tip.
+{% include tip.html content="This is a tip.
-"%}
+" %}

 {% include troubleshooting.html %}
-{% include callout.html content="
-    This is a trouble callout.
+{% include callout.html content="This is a trouble callout.
-"%}
+" %}